-New Zealanders actually have a term for this: it’s called a “tiki tour” and is used to describe a trip that is neither direct nor efficient.
-It is a meandering journey that is loosely planned, easily driven off course, full of unexpected discoveries and unplanned ice cream stops.
+New Zealanders have a term for this: “tiki tour”.
+It’s used to describe a trip that’s neither direct nor efficient, a meandering loosely-planned journey full of unexpected discoveries and unplanned ice cream stops.

 Along the way, campers stay at holiday parks or campsites.
-Not only is this significantly cheaper than staying in hotels or hostels, but this is a great place to meet other travelers.
-Holiday parks, in particular, emphasize the communal: shared cooking and dining facilities, lounge areas, entertainment rooms and bathrooms (though you probably won’t meet anybody here).
+Not only is this significantly cheaper than staying in hotels or hostels, but it’s a great way to meet other travelers.
+Holiday parks, in particular, emphasize the communal: shared cooking and dining facilities, lounge areas, entertainment rooms and bathrooms.

 Campervanning is popular with domestic tourists as well as international travelers, so you’re likely to meet a well-mixed group of kiwis and foreigners.
 New Zealanders are especially excited to promote the highlights of their country (I’ve gotten great recommendations for restaurants and fishing spots), and those who come from farther afield usually have some gems of their own.
 You may even pick up some new travel companions.

 Practical Information: There are tons of rental options for campervans in New Zealand, so shop around.
-Jucy and Escape often have good prices.
 Finding holiday parks isn’t hard either—almost every town has at least one.
 Top 10 operates holiday parks all around New Zealand, and if you think you’ll be staying at a number of them, it might be worth purchasing a loyalty card to get 10% off each stay.

 Book a flight to Auckland

 Did you know that bungee jumping was invented in New Zealand?
-So were jetboats (vessels designed to zoom over shallow, fast-moving water) and so was zorbing (speeding down a hill in a human-sized hamster ball).
-It seems like there’s no height too high, no slope too steep, nor speed too unwieldy to be untamed by New Zealanders.
+So were jet boats (vessels designed to zoom over shallow, fast-moving water) and zorbing (speeding down a hill in a human-sized hamster ball).
+It seems like there’s no height too high, no slope too steep, nor speed too unwieldy to be tamed by New Zealanders.

 Life without lawsuits encouraged activities to be developed through trial and error — if something goes wrong, there is little risk to the operator.
 It also encouraged a culture of informed caution and sensibility — because you don’t really want to break your arm, do you?

-Practical Information: Rotorua (birthplace of zorbing) in the North Island and Queenstown (birthplace of bungee jumping) in the South Island are the country’s one-stop shops for adventure activities.
+Practical Information: Rotorua (the birthplace of zorbing) in the North Island and Queenstown (birthplace of bungee jumping) in the South Island are the country’s one-stop shops for adventure activities.
 If you’re looking for a thrill, you’ll find a variety of adventure activities in either of these towns.